 Hearing loss is one of the most common afflictions to hit older individuals, but is that a reason to stop driving?
-There is no clear cut answer to that question because no two people drive exactly the same way.
+There is no clear-cut answer to that question because no two people drive exactly the same way.

-Hearing impairment is certainly something to consider when getting behind the wheel of a car, but a good driver doesn’t change just because they’ve noticed they have to turn up the radio these days to hear the music.
+Hearing impairment is certainly something to consider when getting behind the wheel of a car, but a good driver doesn’t change just because they’ve noticed they have to turn up the radio to hear the music.
 For that matter, if you were a bad driver before your hearing started to decline, you’re probably still a bad driver.

 What should a person who is experiencing hearing loss think about when planning to drive to work each day or take a road trip this summer?
 Is your hearing loss making you a dangerous driver?

 Think beyond the wheel